 It’s also possible to lose this privilege permanently by having a negative balance for 60 days.
 Once this has happened, there is no way to reapply for overdraft protection except to open a new account with a different email.

 Now let’s talk about the temporary disqualification.
-If you don’t pay $200 a month will lose your overdraft protection.
+If you don’t pay $200 a month via direct deposit, you will lose your overdraft protection.
 As a result, you will get immediately charged for overdrawing their account, and the transaction is unlikely to get approved by NetSpend.

-Before knowing the maximum overdraft amount, you should know the total amount you can withdraw from NetSpend.
+Before knowing the maximum overdraft amount, you should know the total amount you can withdraw from NetSpend and be aware of potential overdraft fees.
 According to NetSpend policy, up to six ATM withdrawals are allowed per day, with a maximum of $940.
 ATM owners may impose stricter limits on their machines.
 You can withdraw up to $5,000 from a financial institution or NetSpend Reload Network location.
+Additionally, you can seamlessly transfer funds between your spending and savings accounts for better financial management.
 The same limitation applies when you’re shopping.